makersacademy/CV/README.md

 ## Godfrey Got-Wai Chiu | gotwai@gmail.com
 [GitHub](https://github.com/ggwc82) | [LinkedIn](https://uk.linkedin.com/in/godfreychiu) | [Blog](http://ggwc82.github.io/)

 'A white belt wearing junior software developer whose love for technology was rekindled as a Ronin student at Makers Academy'.
 I subscribe to the Software Craftsmanship manifesto, as well as all things related to Agile and Extreme programming.
-I was fortunate to be selected to video log my coding journey which you can view at [Ronin by Makers Academy - Youtube](https://www.youtube.com/playlist?list=PLc4BYny7PXeQLLdl_meucEyKl8K9sI0SV).
+I was fortunate to be selected to video blog my coding journey which you can view at [Ronin by Makers Academy - Youtube](https://www.youtube.com/playlist?list=PLc4BYny7PXeQLLdl_meucEyKl8K9sI0SV).

 ## Skills